clef/clef-wordpress/readme.txt

 See [the users without smartphones tutorial](http://support.getclef.com/article/57-how-does-clef-accommodate-wordpress-logins-for-users-who-do-not-have-smartphones) for more details.

 = How do I use the Clef login shortcode? =
-You can add the Clef Wave or “login with your phone” button by inserting the **clef_render_login_button** shortcode into any post, page, or text widget.
+You can add the Clef Wave or the Clef “login with your phone” button by inserting the **clef_render_login_button** shortcode into any post, page, or text widget.
 See the [shortcode documentation](http://support.getclef.com/article/56-how-do-i-use-the-clef-login-shortcode) for details.

 == Screenshots ==